My Man Godfrey: Shooting

 When tensions hit a high point on the set, Lombard had a habit of inserting four-letter words into her dialogue, often to the great amusement of the cast.
-This made shooting somewhat difficult, but clips of her cursing in her dialogue and messing up her lines can still be seen in blooper reels.
+This made shooting somewhat difficult, but clips of her cursing in her dialogue and messing up her lines can still be seen in blooper reels, along with four-letter words from Powell.

 Release and reception

+Original

-It was the first film released under the aegis of Charles Rogers and was given a big premiere.
-My Man Godfrey premiered on September 6, 1936, and was released in the United States on the 17th of September.
+It was the first film released under the aegis of Charles Rogers and was given a big premiere at The Pantages Theatre in Hollywood, with comedian George Jessel as master of ceremonies.
+My Man Godfrey premiered on September 6, 1936, and was released in the United States on September 17.
 It was a runaway hit and earned huge profits for the studio.

 The movie was one of the most acclaimed comedies of 1936.
+Variety called it a "splendidly produced comedy," with Powell and Lombard "pleasantly teamed" as Lombard plays the most "screwy" of the various "screwball dames" she has ever played.

-Writing for The Spectator in 1936, Graham Greene gave the film a moderately positive review, characterizing it as "acutely funny [for three-quarters of its way]".
+Writing for The Spectator in 1936, Graham Greene gave the film a moderately positive review, characterizing it as "acutely funny" for three-quarters of its way.
 Particularly praising the scene of the scavenging party, Greene finds it to be "perhaps the wittiest, as well as noisiest, sequence of the year".
 Considering the end of the film, however, he notes that "the social conscience is a little confused" and he wishes for a more "dignified exit".

+Modern

+Modern critics have praised it as enduring amusement, and truth, and as a "landmark" icon of the 1930s screwball comedy film concept, and the overall craft of filmmaking.

+In 1999, the film was selected for the Library of Congress's National Film Registry (NFR) of motion pictures "selected for... historical, cultural and aesthetic contributions," saying that "Carole Lombard sparkles [at] one of her greatest roles," in this "comedic take and sometimes caustic commentary on the Great Depression," adding "William Powell portrays Godfrey with knife-edged delivery," in "one of the most exemplary screwball comedies of the 1930s."
+The NFR also praises Ted Tetzlaff's black-and-white cinematography.

+In 2023, Time magazine selected it as one of the "100 Best Movies of the Last 10 Decades," placing it among "the greatest romantic comedies" to come out of that "decade full of terrific ones."

+"God,... this film is beautiful," declared critic Roger Ebert, who praised the cinematography as "a shimmering argument" for the virtues of films produced in black-and-white, rather than color.
+He praised the film, and "the actors in it,... its style of production," even... "the system that produced it," as an escape from today's "pop culture of brainless vulgarity."